KaziAmitHasan/kaziamithasan.github.io/_pages/experiences.md

 - A portion of my undergraduate thesis was published at 23rd International Conference on Computer and Information Technology (ICCIT) 2020.
 This work was done under the supervision of Asst Prof Barshon Sen. <br>
   Paper: <a href="https://ieeexplore.ieee.org/document/9392694">https://ieeexplore.ieee.org/document/9392694 </a><br>
   Presentation: <a href="https://youtu.be/SkLwpha_ZRE">https://youtu.be/SkLwpha_ZRE</a>

+### PR Stats
+- PR-stats is an open-source python library that brings different stats about pull requests.
+- Github: <a href="https://github.com/AmitHasanShuvo/PR-stats">PR Stats</a> <br>
+- Pypi link: <a href="https://pypi.org/project/pr-stats/">PR Stats</a>

+### data inspecto
+- ata Inspector brings a total of 15 essential exploratory data analysis, data cleaning automations to make a dataset understandable.
+This is a perfect tool to get started with you data.
+- Github: <a href="https://github.com/AmitHasanShuvo/data-inspector">data-inspector</a> <br>
+- Pypi link: <a href="https://pypi.org/project/data-inspector/">data-inspector</a>

+### An Empirical Study on the Latency of Time to First Response In GitHub Pull Requests
+- This is a course project of CISC 834.
+More details are coming soon.
+- Language used: Python
+- Development Tools: Jupyter Notebook, PyCharm